bailey572/cplusplus/GnuTools/Compile.md

 Great! so what does that all mean?
 Well lets break it down.

-* Makefile - this single file located in the root of the project diretory will be responsible for orchestrating the entire build operation
+* Makefile - this single file located in the root of the project directory will be responsible for orchestrating the entire build operation to include calling additional Magefiles if required.
+The root directory is recommended but can be overridden through the command line
-* bin - is the directory where we will store the compiled executable files that we build
+* bin - is the directory where we will store the compiled executable files that we build (only applicable to applications)
-* data - directory to store any support data, files, documentation, or scripts that the project may need
+* data - directory to store any support data, files, or scripts that the project may need to build or run
+* doc - documentation for the project.
+Often located in the data but a separate directory is cleaned in my opinion
-* inc - collection of an include files that will be publicly distributed with compiled library files for other projects consumption.
+* inc - collection of included header files that will be publicly distributed with compiled library files for external projects consumption.
-* libraries - collection of third party libraries that will be leveraged by the project
+* libraries - collection of third party libraries and header files that will be leveraged by the project
-* libs - is the directory where we will store the compiled libraries (static and dynamic) files that we build
+* libs - directory where we will store compiled libraries (static and dynamic) files that we build
 * objs - staging directory for objects built during compilation to keep source area clean
-* src - primary source code for the project where each module directory contains an inc and src directory
+* src - source code for the project where each module directory contains an inc and src directory
   * inc - collection of private header files for the module
   * src - modules raw source code
 * test - source code for the projects unit tests

 ## Install GNU tools

+I am writing this while working on a Mac and a Linux Mint box.
+By default, Mac uses clang so to install the Gnu tools, I leveraged the [Homebrew](https://brew.sh/) package manager.
+To install brew, follow the installation instructions on their [Homepage](https://brew.sh/).
+Once complete, you should be able to install the the gnu tools with the following commands.

 ```bash
 brew install gcc
 brew install make
 ```
-GNU "make" has been installed as "gmake".
-If you need to use it as "make", you can add a "gnubin" directory to your PATH from your bashrc like:

-     PATH="$(brew --prefix)/opt/make/libexec/gnubin:$PATH"

 ## Install Boost

-I am doing this on a Mac, Apple sucks so I suggest using [Homebrew](https://brew.sh/)
+I am doing this on a Mac, Apple sucks so I suggest using

 ```bash
 brew install boost